steatgolf/DevSecOps_CI-CD_Pipeline/README.md

     * Tags and push the Docker image to AWS ECR.

 9.  **Deploy to EC2 via SSM:**
-    * Uses the AWS CLI (configured with credentials) to trigger an SSM Run Command on the target EC2 instance(s).
     * Stop and remove existing docker image.
     * Run new docker image.